EleanaGrimshaw/unity-basic-training/step-by-step/MyFirstManager.md

     }
 }
 ```
 Similar to the way we detected if a key has been pressed, we check if the player has clicked the [left mouse button](https://docs.unity3d.com/ScriptReference/Input.GetMouseButtonDown.html).
-If this condition is true we move forward into creating a ray that begins from the mouse position and goes straight into the 3D space of our scene.
+If this condition is met we move forward into creating a ray that begins from the mouse position and goes straight into the 3D space of our scene.
 The next step is to actually test if this ray hit an object.
 ```csharp
 // create Ray variable which will hold the ray from mouse position towards the scene on left-click